 Step 3: Now you are ready to do the math.
 Add 0.682 + 0.0403 = 0.7223 inches.
 Next, multiply 0.7223 x 3.14 = 2.268022in.
 Round that off to 2.27 inches as your final number.

 Placing your order

 First of all, find a reputable jewelry supply company.
 The majority of them now sell pattern and ring making wire by the inch, which is extremely helpful if you're only creating a few rings.
 Since you know you will need 2.27in when you place your order, you will need to round it up to 3in.
 This will leave you with extra wire to work with.
-Note: Keep in mind that a pattern wire ring always looks better when you can match the pattern together at the join, so before cutting and filing the 3in piece of wire see if you can line it up.

 The ring making material guide above lets you know how many mm you need between the ring size and the wire gauge.
 Feel free to print it as a reference guide when placing your order, however, don't forget to round up as shown in the paragraph above.

 Got questions?
 Email our studio coordinator Erica Stice at email@example.com.
 We’d love to hear from you.
 Sorry, studio support is not available by phone.
 Emails only please.